From Cal to Hall of Fame

-Rickey Henderson, the Major League all-time stolen base and runs scored leader, as well as a member of the 3,000-hit club, led the California League with 95 stolen bases while playing for the Modesto A's in 1977.
+Rickey Henderson, the Major League all-time stolen base and runs scored leader, plus a member of the 3,000 hit club, led the California League in stolen bases with 95 while playing for the Modesto A's in 1977.

-In 2010, former California League umpire Doug Harvey (1958-60) became the ninth umpire enshrined in Cooperstown.
+In 2010, former California League umpire Doug Harvey (1958-1960) became the ninth Umpire enshrined in Cooperstown.